-I am a NERC Independent Research Fellow and Reader in Biology at the School of Biology, University of St Andrews, Scotland.
+I’m a Professor of Biology and NERC Independent Research Fellow at the School of Biology, University of St Andrews, Scotland.

 I work on Darwinian adaptation.
 Natural selection explains the appearance of design in the living world, but at what level is this design expected to manifest – gene, individual, society – and what is its function?
 Social evolution provides a window on this problem, by pitting the interests of genes, individuals and societies against each other.
 I develop general theory on the topics of inclusive fitness and multilevel selection, and also tailor general theory to the biology of particular species to facilitate empirical testing.
 I work on a wide range of biological systems, including viruses, bacteria, protozoa, crustaceans, insects, arachnids, fish, mice and humans.